Jones Park Off-Leash Dog Area Public Input

 At all times...

-- Owners must carry Dog Park Permit (in print or electronic) and have rabies tag on dog's collar.
+- Owners must have Dog Park Permit tag and rabies tag on dog's collar.
 Fines will be the same as at-large dogs in other parks.

 - Owners are legally responsible for the behavior of their dog(s) and must be within the dog park and supervising their dog(s).

 - Limit two dogs per adult handler or owner.

 - Children under 12 must be accompanied and supervised by an adult.